jackwilsdon/xtensa-lx106/README.md

 environment variables:
-  NAME                  the name of the container to run TAG                   the tag of the container
+  NAME                  the name of the container to run DOCKER                the location of the docker binary
-  MOUNT                 the mount point for /mnt/data inside the
-                        container
-  DOCKER                the location of the docker binary

-environment variables can be overridden by normal arguments
 ```

 The run script is just a nice wrapper for `docker run` - you can see what it's doing by passing the `-n` flag: